-- Call Center Serves more than 4 million customers each year through TollTag distribution, TollTag account maintenance, ZipCash monthly statement payments and resolving customer concerns via multiple contact channels. - Customer Service Center Serves as the "face of the NTTA" for more than 250,000 walk-up customers each year via five retail locations in Fort Worth, Irving, Plano and South Dallas/DPS and 360 Tollway.
+- Call Center Serves more than 4 million customers each year through TollTag distribution, TollTag account maintenance, ZipCash monthly statement payments and resolving customer concerns via multiple contact channels. - Customer Service Center Serves as the "face of the NTTA" for more than 250,000 customers each year via four retail locations in Fort Worth, Irving, Plano and South Dallas. - Workforce & Training Serves as the command center for the Call Center, Contact Center and Toll Enforcement Remedies divisions.
+Their primary functions include scheduling work shift analysis, projecting contact volumes, and reassigning personnel throughout the day to ensure prompt service is available in all contact channels.

-- Workforce & Training Serves as the command center for the Call Center, Customer Service Center and Toll Enforcement Remedies divisions.
-Primary functions include scheduling work shift analysis, projecting contact volumes, and reassigning personnel throughout the day to ensure prompt service is available across all contact channels. - Regional Tolling Partners Local retailers such as Albertson's, Kroger, Fiesta, and Tom Thumb in addition to several municipalities in the DFW area who issue new TollTags on behalf of NTTA.
+- Regional Tolling Partners Local retailers such as Albertson's, Kroger, Tom Thumb and Minyards in addition to several municipalities in the DFW area who issue new TollTags on behalf of NTTA.
 These locations account for more than 15,000 TollTag activations per year.
 Breadth of the division has been expanded to focus on increasing TollTag awareness for large employers in proximity to NTTA roadways, increasing NTTA's fleet TollTag program and enhancing NTTA's car dealership relationships. - Collections Provides strategic direction for collections efforts on outstanding ZipCash invoices, from first notice of nonpayment through assignment to external collection agencies.
 Manages internal staff as well as collection agencies. - Toll Enforcement Remedies Implements tools provided by the Legislature to encourage equitable payment from all drivers.
 Tracks and manages payments from habitual violators and ensures payment plan/TollTag account obligations are met.
-Coordinates with SIMs to ensure proper citation packet preparation for the issuance of failure-to-pay toll citations.
-Coordinates with Justice of the Peace offices in legal proceedings. - Support Services The team is made up of several smaller teams that provide back-office support, including posting of payments received, fulfillment and mail delivery for NTTA and responding to written customer correspondence. - Customer Care Partners with Contact Center and Collections leadership to: - Provide audits of all CSC processes and procedures - Report on all TSA related service levels - Develop and maintain all SOPs - Develop and maintain Speech Analytics and reporting - Provide insight training for new hires focusing on Quality Assurance - Complete all Board, Ombudsman, Legal, Communications, and Government affairs escalations - Respond to all Subpoenas and PIA's, testify as Custodian of Records for all NTTA and law enforcement trials - Provide customer perspective on proposed customer-facing projects, programs and enhancements
+Works with the Department of Public Safety for the issuance of failure-to-pay toll citations, and coordinates with Justice of the Peace offices in legal proceedings. - Support Services The team is made up of several smaller teams that provide back-office support, including posting of payments received, fulfillment and mail delivery for NTTA and responding to written customer correspondence. - Customer Care Partners with Contact Center and Collections leadership to: - Provide audits of all CSC processes and procedures - Report on all TSA related service levels - Develop and maintain all SOPs - Develop and maintain Speech Analytics and reporting - Provide insight training for new hires focusing on Quality Assurance - Complete all Board, Ombudsman, Legal, Communications, and Government affairs escalations - Respond to all Subpoenas and PIA's, testify as Custodian of Records for all NTTA and law enforcement trials